 Check this box if you're deferring gain on like-kind property that was exchanged or converted.
 You'll report the gain to Oregon when it's reported on your federal return (federal Form 8824).
-You must include Form OR-24 with your Oregon return or provide it electronically through your Revenue Online account at www.oregon.gov/dor.
+You must include Form OR-24 with your Oregon return or provide it electronically through your Revenue Online account.